Trade directory · Tempe metro · Arizona

 6

-Renew license every 2 years, complete continuing education requirements, and maintain bond and insurance coverage to keep license active.
+Renew license every 2 years, complete continuing education requirements, maintain required insurance coverage, and submit renewal fees to ROC.

 06/06